The Long Story…

 In addition to weekly formal concerts, the café hosts a free open mic every Wednesday.
 Through thick and thin, it’s been a vital creative outlet for amateur and professional entertainers, both neophyte and veteran, and a launching pad for some of Fairfield’s brightest lights, as well as an invaluable and unique opportunity for performers and audience alike to experience things found nowhere else.
 Tim being one of the world’s premier Irish pipers, the café has also been home to a dedicated enclave of aficionados for a free informal Irish session every Sunday afternoon, bringing the strains of the auld sod to life amongst cups of coffee, tea and beer.

-Recently entering our second year, we raised about $9k in 2018, a good start but far from the $50k we hoped for annually for initial purchase of existing equipment, labor for sound, booking, promotion, and administration, advertising, venue rental, and fundraising, essentially covering the current costs that are sustained at a significant loss.
+Recently entering our third year, we have yet to come close to the $50k we hoped for annually for equipment, labor for sound, booking, promotion, and administration, advertising, venue rental, and fundraising, essentially covering the current costs that are sustained at a significant loss.
 To the extent we surpass $50k, we can expand on the existing equipment so we do not have to scramble to accommodate the larger shows, upgrade the exceptional but limited sound system, service the piano, purchase an attractive backline required for some acts, such as guitar and bass amplifiers, electric keyboard, and drums, and contribute to artist fees to compliment the relatively humble ticket sales.
 After accomplishing that, we will then develop the ability to video the events, edit them into marketable content, and expand this website for promotion and distribution.
 Finally, we will create a structure for providing funds for local musicians to make quality recordings that they otherwise would not be able to afford, and provide career management services to help get them to the next level.

 For those patrons of the arts that want to support this cultural hub, this is an unprecedented opportunity to invest powerfully in our current quality of life as well as the future of Fairfield.
 Tax deductible checks can be made out to Fairfield Muse and dropped off or mailed to Café Paradiso, 101 N. Main St. on the square.
 Donations can also be accepted on this site.
 Single payment or monthly auto-pay options are available.
 Any amount is welcome and perks are available for various levels of donors.
 Donors will be acknowledged on this site unless requested otherwise.